OMR-Research/Smashcima/docs/05_synthesizer-interfaces.md

 - `PaperSynthesizer` produces images of sheets of paper
 - `LineSynthesizer` produces line-like music symbols (beams, stems, braces)
 - [`GlyphSynthesizer`](07_glyph-synthesizer.md) produces musical symbols (notes, rests, accidentals)

-These synthesizers are each described in a separate documentation page, please follow the links to read more.

 ## Using synthesizers